revgizmo/engager/docs/performance-guidelines.md

-# Performance Guidelines for Zoom Student Engagement Package
+# Performance Guidelines for the Engager Package

 ## Overview
-This document provides performance guidelines and optimization recommendations for the zoomstudentengagement R package, particularly for processing ideal course transcripts.
+This document provides performance guidelines and optimization recommendations for the engager R package, particularly for processing ideal course transcripts.

 ## Performance Benchmarks